MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/kerberos-authentication-troubleshooting-guidance.md

 - Large Kerberos tickets (MaxTokenSize) and environment not set up properly
 - Ports being blocked by firewalls or routers
 - Service account not given appropriate privileges (User Rights Assignment)
-- Front-end or back-end services not in the same domain and constrained delegation set up
+- Front-end or back-end services not in the same domain and constrained delegation setup

 For more information, see: